 The Guadarrama Mountains is a mountain range forming the main eastern section of the system of mountain ranges along the centre of the Iberian Peninsula.
 The range runs southwest-northeast, extending from the province of Ávila in the southwest, through the Community of Madrid, to the province of Segovia in the northeast.
-The range measures approximately 80 kilometres in length.
-Its highest peak is Peñalara, 2428 metres in elevation.
+The range measures approximately 80km in length.
+Its highest peak is Peñalara, 2,428m in elevation.

 This walking holiday in Spain will take you to high peaks offering amazing views, to historical and cultural sites like the Monastery of Escorial and the Royal Palace and Gardens of La Granja.
 End your journey visiting the beautiful Segovia, and do not miss its fine restaurants and lively bars.

 - The places where Hemingway’s For Whom the Bell Tolls is set

 - The Monastery of El Escorial

 - Peñalara Natural Park paths and its glacial landscape